andrewcooke/choochoo/docs/impulse.md

 common mathematical model called "exponential decay".

-I won't go into the details, but this is equivalent to having a half-life - a time over which the initial value drops to half.
+I won't go into the details, but this is equivalent to having a "half-life" - a time over which the initial value drops to half.
 We treat fitness like radioactive decay.
 After some time it will drop to half, then to half of that (to one quarter), etc.

 (In practice, instead of half-life we use a related number - "exponential time-scale" which is about 1.4 times as long as the half life.
-But that's just a weird detail from the maths - it's not important conceptually.)
+But that's just a detail from the maths - it's not important conceptually.)

 ### Fatigue